Beaupre-Circuit-Design/c64-composite-modulator/README.md

 # Changelog
 * Rev 20210528-2008
   * Prototype
-* Rev 20210531-2143
+* Rev 20210531-2143 (Not working)
   * Move B1/B2 silkscreen reference to the right location.
-  * Rotate JP1/JP2 so all the headers are aligned to the same side.
+  * Rotate JP1/JP2 so all the headers are aligned to the same side (Forgot to update the silkscreen)
+  * Switch to a BC847 transistor but forgot to update the footprint.
 * Rev 20220130-1040
   * Corrected aligment of the support headers.
   * Corrected wrong pinout on Q1/Q2.